 Snorkelling was a major part of our holiday in the Maldives.
-We went snorkelling every day, either straight off the beach or on the complimentary snorkel tour to one of the house reefs, a short trip by Dhoni (traditional Maldivian boat) away.
-Before guests were allowed to take part in the snorkelling tours or any other organised water sports, the hotel sports centre insisted on a swim and snorkel test.
+We went snorkelling every day, either straight off the beach or on the complimentary snorkel tour to one of the house reefs, a short trip by Dhoni (traditional Maldivian boat) away from our resort, Lux South Ari.
+Before guests, adults and children, were allowed to take part in the snorkelling tours or any other organised water sports, the hotel sports centre insisted on a swim and snorkel test.
 This was a fairly easy task to show that you were confident in the water and could swim a certain distance.
 The sports centre would lend out snorkelling equipment but we had invested in our own before travelling, certainly it is a good idea to consider your own mask and snorkel for clear viewing even if you borrow flippers at the resort.

 Snorkelling straight off the beach prove to be less exciting as most of the immediate area around the island was sandy and therefore, not of much interest to any fish or other sea creatures.
 The sandy lagoon is fantastic for swimming and other water sport activities with no risk of painful coral nearby.
 However, we did go and venture into the corals near the water villas on the North side of the island.
 This is only possible during the higher tide periods though, as the water is otherwise too shallow and coral would be damaged or it would be easily to get hurt on the sharp rough branches.
 Despite this the boys were confident swimmers and managed to get a way through to the reef edge where they saw turtles and many other fish.
 A less risky spot was right next to the back of the boat jetty where the concrete blocks had made a super artificial reef.
 Even so swimming here you had to be aware of the potential dangers as the boats came in and out infrequently.